 By train the journey from Hua Hin to Nakhon Si Thammarat is scheduled to take from 11 to 12 hours depending upon which train you take.

-There 10 direct train services a day from Hua Hin to Nakhon Si Thammarat.
+There is currently 1 direct train service a day from Hua Hin to Nakhon Si Thammarat.

 |Train||Hua Hin||Nakhon Si Thammarat||Service|

 - The fastest train service from Hua Hin to Nakhon Si Thammarat is Train #85 departing from Hua Hin at 00:53 and scheduled to arrive in Nakhon Si Thammarat 11 hours 16 minutes later.

 Buy Tickets from Hua Hin to Nakhon Si Thammarat

 Use the Search Box below to buy your train tickets from Hua Hin to Nakhon Si Thammarat.

 Train tickets from Hua Hin to Nakhon Si Thammarat purchased online cost 30 to 156 THB more than they do purchased at a train station in Thailand.